elizabethacasey/Team50--FALL2025-SQA/SQA-REPO.md

 > automatically as part of continuous integration workflows.
 It also
 > provides quick validation and better reporting than a standalone
 > fuzzer script.
+>
+> One lesson learned when developing the fuzz file was that fuzzing itself
+> is more about discovering how a code breaks so you can fix it.
+It’s not
+> as much about proving the code works, but finding the issues with it to
+> make it better.
+We also learned the importance of good logging.
+When a bug
+> is found, it’s important to have a detailed log so a developer can find
+> exactly what went wrong and can track when and where the issues occur.
+> Each bug report for the fuzzer includes the exact input and timestamp which
+> provides everything needed to reproduce or fix any issues.

 ![: fuzz.py test output
 results](./reportfigures/media/image1.png)*Figure 1*